 Besides the difference in input fields, there is also a difference between the outputs of these two types of operations.
 A trigger that processes rows one at a time has an output datatree that enables you to map data from that single row.

 However, a trigger that processes rows in batches outputs them as an array of rows.
 The Rows datapill indicates that the output is a list containing data for each row in that batch.

 As a result, the output of batch triggers/actions must be handled differently.
 The output of the trigger can be used in actions with batch operations (like Salesforce Create objects in bulk action) that requires mapping the Rows datapill into the source list.
 Learn how to work with lists in Workato.

 Using batch trigger output

 # WHERE condition

-This input field is used to filter and identify rows to perform an action on.
-It is used in multiple triggers and actions in the following ways:
+This input field filters and identifies rows to perform an action on.
+You can use the WHERE condition in multiple triggers and actions in the following ways: